 Many of us depend on medications in the hospital or from the pharmacy for a various of conditions.
 When the wrong medication is ordered, given, or taken, the consequences can be disastrous.
 As discussed below, medication errors are often made by various health professionals including doctors, hospital staff, and pharmacy staff.
-At Kroot Law, LLC, our medical malpractice lawyers handle a variety of medication and pharmacy error cases including those that result in brain damage.
+At Kroot Law, LLC, our Chicago medication error lawyers handle a variety of medication and pharmacy error cases including those that result in brain damage.

 Doctors can make medication errors for many reasons.
 The most common medication errors by doctors include:

 - Ordering the wrong medication for the patient’s age or condition

 - Ordering the wrong medication because of misdiagnosis

 - Ordering medication that conflicts or is “contraindicated” with other medications

 In addition, doctors may order the right medication but then fail to properly communicate their intentions in a written or verbal order.
 If there is a miscommunication or misunderstanding between the doctor and the hospital staff on the medication to be given, both may be at fault.Medication Errors By Hospital Nurses And Other Hospital Staff

 In some instances, the doctor ordered the right medication but, for one reason or another, a nurse or other hospital staff member fails to properly administer the medication.
 Occasionally, the hospital staff misheard or misunderstood the medication order.
 Other times, staff may have misread the doctor’s order.
 It is estimated there is at least one medication error per hospital per day.
 Approximately 7,000 deaths and 400,000 preventable drug-related injuries occur each year in hospitals alone.Pharmacy Mistakes And Misfiled Prescription Errors